athtran/Chess/README.md

 ## Key Features

-**Cusor Controls** Ease of access due to cursor controls instead of coordinate input.
+**Cursor Controls** Ease of access due to cursor controls instead of coordinate input.

 **Move Highlighting** Highlights every single possible move per piece.
 King turns red in the event of a check.
 Pieces are unable to move into spaces that result in the player losing the game.